 d.
 Sign on URL (keep this blank)

 e.
-In the RelayState text box, type a URL using the following pattern:
+In the RelayState text box, type one of the following URLs:

 For GoToMeeting App, use